flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

           seconds, and then click on `Auto` again.
     - Off:
         - The aircraft will not make any attempts to connect to the SimBridge.
+    - Also see our [SimBridge Guide](../../../simbridge/index.md) on which features require the SimBridge and how to set up and configure it.

 - External SimBridge Port
     - User can change the port for the SimBridge in case the default port is already occupied on the user's system.